top of page

 “I want to hear the music,” whispered the flute.
 “Just once.
 Is there a way?”

-The teacup tilted slightly, as if listening to something only she could hear.
+The teacup leaned forward slightly, as if listening to something only she could hear.

 “Sometimes,” she said softly, “a wish is stronger than the rules.
-And sometimes, when the wish is true, the wind listens.”
+Sometimes, when the wish is true, the wind listens.”

 That night, darkness settled over the parlor.
 The young flute slept.
 Father Flute snored.